Kamenné Žehrovice: Transport

 The D6 motorway from Prague to Karlovy Vary runs through the municipality.

 Kamenné Žehrovice is located on the railway line Kladno–Rakovník The train station is situated outside the built-up area.

 Sights

-There are no major historical monuments in the municipality.
 Among the protected cultural monuments are a calvary from 1838, two statues of saint from the 18th century, a rural homestead from the turn of the 18th and 19th centuries, and an archaeological site of the former village of Německá Lhota.

 A landmark in the centre of Kamenné Žehrovice is the Chapel of the Name of the Virgin Mary.
 It is a modern building, dating from 2009.